sebastianspross/k8s101/README.md

 # K8s Hands-on
-Here a random introduction will find its place.
+Here, a random introduction will find its place.
 Probably I will link the ppt in additon.
+> This guided hands-on workshop was tested with AKS 1.12.8.

+> This workshop is accompanied by an instructor and additional slides.
 # Prerequisite
 > Alternatively you can use http://shell.azure.com
 * Install the kubernetes command line interface: [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/ "https://kubernetes.io/docs/tasks/tools/install-kubectl/")